Earl Scruggs: Louise Scruggs

 On December 14, 1946, 19-year-old Anne Louise Certain attended the Grand Ole Opry in Nashville.
 She went backstage after the performance to meet some of the performers, including Scruggs, who had been with Bill Monroe's band about a year at that time.
 Scruggs and Certain began dating and fell in love.
 They were married about a year and a half later in April 1948.
 When Flatt and Scruggs formed the new group, Scruggs had done most of the bookings for the band, but being on the road for hours in a car and stopping at a phone booth to communicate with venues, often at odd hours, was difficult.
 Louise had a business aptitude and began helping by doing the phone work.
 She eventually became the booking agent and ultimately the group's manager, Nashville's first woman to become prominent in that role.
 Her acumen and skills in the job were prescient.
 She turned the band into TV personalities and helped propel them into what today would be called rock stars, touring with Joan Baez and performing at the prestigious Newport Folk Festival.
 She recruited noted artist Thomas B. Allen, who had done covers for The New Yorker and Sports Illustrated to create cover illustrations for 17 of the group's albums.
 She helped market the group to younger audiences at college campuses and arranged a live album to be recorded at Carnegie Hall.
 Earl Scruggs said, "What talent I had never would have peaked without her.
 She helped shape music up as a business, instead of just people out picking and grinning."
-Louise died from complications of respiratory disease on February 2, 2006 at age 78, predeceasing her husband by six years.
+Louise died from complications of respiratory disease on February 2, 2006, at age 78, six years before her husband.
 In 2007, The Country Music Hall of Fame created The Louise Scruggs Memorial Forum, an annual event to honor a music industry business leader.